jasperdewaard/Proza-Libre/README.md

 It's made to render exceptionally well on screens across different operating systems.
 Feel free to play around with it, but be aware that it is still in beta.

+A short screencast about the process behind Proza Libre, using ttfautohint: https://vimeo.com/140530738

 Proza Libre was made with:

 ttfautohint